 Do you have any specific suggestions?

 Biomarkers play an increasingly important role in identifying specific genotypic or phenotypic characteristics of patients most likely to benefit from treatment.
 Innovative trials based on master protocols are being considered to evaluate simultaneously multiple treatments in one disease or one treatment in multiple diseases to reduce development costs and improve efficiency.
-Additionally, given heterogenous patient populations, greater efforts should be invested in researching biomarkers of clinical relevance and validity.
+Additionally, given heterogeneous patient populations, greater efforts should be invested in researching biomarkers of clinical relevance and validity.
 Failures in drug research could arise from poorly conceived and executed clinical development programs and a lack of concordance among international regulators, policy decision-makers and payors on what constitutes clinical benefit in a particular disease setting.
 The overall trend is clear in that the future of oncology research will increasingly rely on greater collaboration in view of more sophisticated cutting-edge therapeutic, diagnostic and prognostic tools being developed to optimize patient care and disease management.